The Origins of the Sterile Cockpit Rule

 Managing Attention in High-Stress Phases

 Pilots can use mindfulness techniques to stay present, countering wandering thoughts.
-Moreover, apps providing gentle reminders are emerging, aligning with trends toward tech-aided focus.
+In addition, apps providing gentle reminders are emerging, aligning with trends toward tech-aided focus.

 Yet, analysis reveals that even positive distractions, like praising a smooth takeoff, can shift attention detrimentally.